 Our competitors have good prices, we’ve got good prices.

-Our competitors have huge buildings, we’ve got BOB !!
+Our competitors have huge buildings, we’ve got a dirt road store !!